codr7/g-fu/v1/doc/doom_fire_kata.md

     (clear))
 ```

-Rendering starts with grabbing a timestamp to calculate frame rate, followed by a loop that fades all particles.
+Rendering begins with a loop that fades all particles.
 Particles may rise straight or diagonally, the three cases are handled by the `if`-statement.
-Next the color is faded if not already black and the particle is moved one row upwards.
+Next the color is faded if not black and the particle is moved up one row.
+Note that particles are actually stored bottom-top, since that's the direction they move.

 ```
   (fun render ()
-    (let t0 (now))
+    (let t0 (now) i -1)

     (for ((- height 1) y)
       (for (width x)
-        (let v (xy x y))
+        (let v (# buf (inc i))
+             j (+ i width))

         (if (and x (< x (- width 1)))
-          (inc x (- 1 (rand 3))))
+          (inc j (- 1 (rand 3))))

-        (set (xy x (+ y 1))
+        (set (# buf j)
              (if v (- v (rand (min max-fade (+ (int v) 1)))) v))))

         ...
 ```

-Once particles are faded and moved, its time to generate the console output.
-We start by moving the cursor home and initializing a particle index, then pick the right color and print a blank for each.
+Once particles are faded and moved, its time to generate console output.
+We start by adding the bottom row to the index and moving the cursor home, then pick the right color and print a blank for each particle last-first.
 Before exiting, the frame rate is recorded.

 ```
+    ...

+    (inc i (+ width 1))
     (home)
-    (let i -1)

     (for (height y)
       (for (width x)
-        (let g (# buf (inc i))
+        (let g (# buf (dec i))
              r (if g 0xff 0)
              b (if (= g 0xff) 0xff 0))